 … Notwithstanding the foregoing, for all purposes of this Trust and the dispositions made hereunder, my children, TED S. BERNSTEIN, PAMELA B. SIMON, ELIOT BERNSTEIN, JILL IANTONI and LISA S. FRIEDSTEIN, shall be deemed to have predeceased me as I have adequately provided for them during my lifetime.

-That my father at the time of the May 12, 2012 meeting to amend the 2008 Trusts of he and Shirley they had designed together was acting under extreme duress , mental depression from what his children were doing to him, this extreme stress placed on him was worrisome to Petitioner as Simon had a long history of heart problems.
+That Simon at the time of the May 12, 2012 meeting to amend the 2008 Trusts of he and Shirley’s they had designed and executed together was acting under extreme duress and suffering from documented mental depression from what his children were doing to him, this extreme stress placed on him was worrisome to Petitioner as Simon had a long history of heart problems.

-That shortly before the May 12, 2012 meeting until Simon’s passing, new and profound physical symptoms began to slowly appear leading to and major medication toproblems from prescribed daily changes to his normal medications additionally he , as evidenced further herein and then began a series of medical problems that in June and July of 2012 began manifesting serious and bizarre symptoms and he was repeatedly taken seriously very ill and multitudes of tests were ordered leading to several diagnoses of new problems with unknown origins and new treatments.
-In the weeks leading up to his death from April forward Simon and heavily medicated.
+That shortly before the May 12, 2012 meeting until Simon’s passing, new and profound physical symptoms began to slowly appear leading to major medication alterations to his prescribed daily medications and additionally he was put on several new medications by his doctors, as evidenced further herein.

+That Simon then began a series of medical problems that in June and July of 2012 began manifesting serious and bizarre symptoms and he was repeatedly taken seriously ill and multitudes of tests were ordered leading to several diagnoses of new problems with unknown origins and new treatments.
+For 2-3 months leading up to his death Simon became rapidly and progressively worse and heavily medicated until his death.
 Some of the tests and surgeries during this period, include but are not limited to,

-??
-Flu Symptoms when 2-3 times to Dr.

-Heart Procedure in New York

-Fiber Myalgia and constant injections and medications including Prednisone

-July 13, 2012 MOH Surgery for third removal of skin cancer
+Bahamas Trip – approx. June 22nd - 24th returns with major flu like symptoms

-July 24, 2012 Returns from a trip to Panama and is ill with massive headaches,
+July 24, 2012 Returns from a trip to Panama and is ill and having massive headaches

 August 14, 2012 Shoulder and Neck MRI to determine massive headaches,

 August 15, 2012 Brain MRI to determine massive headaches,

 August 20, 2012 Brain biopsy surgery,

-August 23, 2012 Results brain biopsy negative.
-Prednisone lowered due to massive headaches
+Prednisone lowered due to massive headaches.

-In fact, Simon’s physical and mental health steadily declined and he never recovered from these new more serious symptoms that started almost exactly when he supposedly signed these changes on to allegedly mend and radically alter his Will and trust (“2008 Trust”) andhim A create a new alleged 2012 trust (“Amended Trust”).
-Copies of that alleged 2012 trust are further and will evidence that that the Amended Trust document was not notarized, witnessed and executed properly in accordance with law and part of a larger scheme involving alleged forged and fraudulent Estates documents, as evidenced and exhibited further herein.
+That in fact, Simon’s physical and mental health rapidly declined and he never recovered from these new more serious symptoms that started almost exactly when he supposedly signed these near deathbed changes on July 25, 2012 to allegedly amend and radically alter his earlier 2008 trust (“2008 Trust”) and create a new alleged 2012 trust (“Amended Trust”).
+Copies of that alleged 2012 Amended Trust are attached further herein and will evidence that that the alleged Amended Trust document was not notarized, witnessed and executed properly in accordance with law and part of a larger scheme involving alleged forged and fraudulent Estates documents, as evidenced and exhibited further herein.

-That TS, Spallina and Tescher knowing of Simon’s health problems and heavy medication use during this time period should not have allowed Simon to sign anything, as during this time the alleged 2012 Amended Trust was supposedly signed, prior to the closing of Shirley’s estate, Simon was in great pain, heavily medicated and under massive stress and psychological care.alleged 2012 Amended Trust so that Petitioner cannot analyze exactly what language was changed,
+That TS, Spallina and Tescher knowing of Simon’s health problems and heavy medication use during this time period should not have allowed Simon to sign anything, as during this time the alleged 2012 Amended Trust was supposedly signed, prior to the closing of Shirley’s estate, Simon was in great pain, heavily medicated and under massive stress and under psychological care.

+That Petitioner and Petitioner’s children’s counsel have been denied by TS, Spallina and Tescher copies of the prior 2008 Trust of Simon that changes were made to in order to create the alleged 2012 Amended Trust so that Petitioner cannot analyze exactly what language was changed, despite repeated requests to the Personal Representatives for over seven months since Simon’s passing.

-That on information and belief the bad blood between Pamela and David and mySimon and Shirley,an years prior to Shirley’s death and lasted until Simon passed away, where on information and belief problems with the acquisitions of the long standing family companies during the buyouts may have led to some of these bad blood
+That on information and belief the bad blood between Pamela, David and Simon and Shirley, actually began several years prior to Shirley’s death and lasted until Simon passed away.
+Where on information and belief problems with the acquisitions of the long standing family companies during the buyouts may have led to some of these problems.